 Lish Public Health & Coronavirus Information

 The reality facing many businesses has changed.
-As we prepare for the future, our “new normal” includes updates to improve safety for your team members and ours, and options to fit your meals to your team’s plans to return to your office.
+Our “new normal” includes updates to improve safety for your team members and ours, and options to fit your team’s plans to return to your office.

 Lish meals help to keep your office safe.
 Our deliveries:

 - Reflect King County Health Department, OSHA, and CDC best practices to reduce the spread of COVID-19.